 Major U.S. airlines sell up to 15,000 air miles to members of their frequent flyer programs for between 2.5 and 2.75 cents.
-While airlines' frequent flyer programs were originally created as a way to reward frequent travelers, today most airline credit card programs have become lucrative marketing programs for airlines that may make it easy for cardholders to fly for free.
+While airlines’ frequent flyer programs were originally created as a way to reward frequent travelers, today most of the best airline credit card programs have become lucrative marketing programs for airlines that may make it easy for cardholders to fly for free.
 Consider the following article for tips on using an airline credit card.

 Earning airline credit card miles

 In the past, airline credit card holders had to get on a plane to earn frequent-flyer miles.
 Nowadays, airline credit cards are being used to pay for everything from gasoline to food to college tuition to mortgage payments to purchasing vehicles to paying for funerals.
 Some cardholders have even racked up airline miles by paying for cosmetic surgery procedures!

 Redeeming airline credit card miles

 Although it has become easier to earn miles than ever before, it has become more difficult and expensive in many cases to redeem miles for airline seats or upgrades.
 This is because as airlines work to cut costs, it is getting tougher to find available free seats, and the miles required for many trips are also increasing.

 Experts recommend that cardholders use their airline miles instead of holding on to them for long periods.
 Unlike bank accounts, airline miles will not earn interest.
 One reason to book airline seats using miles ASAP is that the flights to the most popular destinations often book fast.
 Most airlines open up frequent-flyer seats about 330 days in advance, but even those can be hard to come by for resort destinations such as Hawaii, the Caribbean and Europe.

 Cardholders looking to book a flight should check frequently for updated availability, since free seats can be opened up at any time.
 Additionally, it’s smart to look at the airline’s website and sign up for their e-mail newsletter as they may run unannounced specials for certain routes or short-term promotions with reduced miles to certain destinations.